croct-tech/plug-js/docs/session.md

 ```

 The return is a patch for specifying the sequence of operations to apply to the session.
-Calling save on the patch will return a promise that resolves to the `sessionAttributesChanged` event
+Calling save on the patch will return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)
-after successful transmission.
+that resolves to the `sessionAttributesChanged` event after successful transmission.

 Refer to the [patch documentation](patch.md) for more details on how patching works.